 Quote

-A quote is an estimate of your insurance premium based on your information.
-This personalized calculation reflects your risk profile and coverage selections.
-Final rates may change if verification shows different information than you initially provided.
+A quote estimates your insurance premium based on your information.
+This personalized calculation reflects your risk and coverage choices.
+Final rates can change if verification shows different information than what you provided.

 R